LarkSpur-Industries/larkspur-industries.github.io/docs/marigold-5/docs.md

 > **Note:** This device does not support USB-PD negotiation for voltages > 5V.

+### 3.3 Why 5.1V Instead Of 5V?

+The 5.1V output is **intentional**.
+Many USB cables, especially longer or lower-quality ones, introduce resistance (typically 0.1–0.5Ω).
+At 3A load, this creates a voltage drop of **0.3V–1.5V**.
+Starting at 5.1V ensures the device receives ≥4.75V at the connector, staying within USB spec even under full load.

+Many high-quality USB power supplies output 5.1V–5.2V for the reasons above.
+This is especially common in industrial and embedded applications, such as FRC Robots, where cable runs may be longer or current demands higher.

 ---

 ## 4. Mechanical & Thermal {#mechanical}